19 Different Types of Bees in Ohio

 However, one of the types of bees in Ohio is the Carpenter bee.
 Carpenter bees drill holes into wood surfaces such as fences or siding to make a nest for their larvae.

-These insects will sometimes also chew on soft fruits like strawberries, peaches, or apples if there is no available wood surface nearby.
+These insects will sometimes also chew on soft fruits like strawberries, peaches, or apples if no wood surface is nearby.

 9. Mining Bee